Texas school killing stirs gun policy talk in Wyoming

 A key factor in trying to prevent such incidents is awareness.
 Francisco said many shooters are posting their intentions on social media, which was the case in both the recent shootings in Uvalde and in Buffalo, New York.

 In 2016, the state launched the Safe2Tell tip line in response to school tragedies nationwide.
-It has been used by students, educators, parents and others to relay information confidentially regarding school and student safety concerns.
+It has been used by students, educators, parents and others to relay information confidentially regarding school and student safety.

 The question is how can such initiatives be further expanded, without violating people’s First Amendment rights to free speech, said Metropolitan State University’s Hervey.